cookingthecosmere/cookingthecosmere.github.io/src/index.md

 * **Smoked salt**: a flavored salt, typically a coarse grind of sea or kosher salt.
 The crystals are smoked until they turn black, and they impart a smoky flavor when used as a finishing salt.

-All of the receipes in this book use *Diamond Crystal kosher salt*.
+All of the recipes in this book use **Diamond Crystal kosher salt**.
 If using table salt or Morton's kosher salt, consider halving the suggested quantities and adjusting to taste.

 ### Other ingredients